jimshowalter/architecture-enforcer/README.md

 Code can also be coupled to other code by messages (weak coupling, but that's still a dependency), and in the database (foreign keys), etc.

-This tool (currently) analyzes direct references, and supports listing known reflection-based references.
+This tool only analyzes direct references, and supports manually listing known reflection-based references.

 Contributions of support for parsing Class.forName calls and JSP pages, "looking through" Spring references, etc. are welcomed.